edson-js-furtado/RN-CourseGoalsApp/README.md

-# REACT NATIVE | IN PRATICE
+# REACT NATIVE | GOALS APP

-In this section, I will put on pratice concepts about react-native, the mobile development framework for Android and iOS.
+In this section, I will put on pratice concepts about react-native, the mobile development framework for Android and iOS to develop a simple course goals app.

 THE MAIN TOPICS ARE: